Counties Manukau District Health Board

 The Counties Manukau District Health Board (CM Health) was a district health board which focused on providing healthcare to the Counties Manukau area in southern Auckland, New Zealand.
-As of 2016, it ws responsible for 534,750 residents; or 11% of New Zealand's population.
+As of 2016, it was responsible for 534,750 residents; or 11% of New Zealand's population.
 In July 2022, CM Health was merged into the national health service Te Whatu Ora (Health New Zealand).

 History

 The Counties Manukau District Health Board, like most other district health boards (DHBs), came into effect on 1 January 2001 established by the New Zealand Public Health and Disability Act 2000.

 On 1 July 2022, the Counties Manukau DHB was merged into Te Whatu Ora (Health New Zealand), which took over the functions and responsibilities of the former DHBs including hospitals and health services.
 Counties Manukau was subsumed into Te Whatu Ora's Northern division.

 Facilities

 Middlemore Hospital is the largest facility under the management of CM Health, however they manage multiple other facilities, which include Kidz First Children's Hospital, the Manukau Surgery Centre, Pukekohe Hospital, Franklin Memorial Hospital, Botany Downs Maternity Unit and Papakura Maternity Unit as well as dedicated mental health and rehabilitation units.
 There are also specialised smaller scale health centres referred to as SuperClinics, they are, Manukau SuperClinic and Botany SuperClinic.